Catholic Community News & Events

 Very Reverend Kevin McGee, Diocese of Saskatoon

-There's a new addition to the Archives page on the Archdiocesan website with obituaries of late priests of the Diocese.
+The Archives page on the Archdiocesan website has obituaries of late priests of the Diocese.
 It goes back ten years, so if you are interested in checking it out, just click here: https:// archregina.sk.ca/archives-records/obituaries-priests.